Gabriel LaBelle’s Challenge: Playing Steven Spielberg

 For a young, little-known actor, just getting a role in a Spielberg movie can boost his career.
 Christian Bale and Drew Barrymore are just a few of the actors who got their big break with the director.
 LaBelle’s challenge, however, added the detail of also playing Spielberg himself.

+Paul Dano, Mateo Zoryan Francis-DeFord and Michelle Williams in a scene from Steven Spielberg’s The Fabelmans.
+Photo: Storyteller Distribution

 “After I was cast, my dilemma was, did I just bite off more than I can chew?” said LaBelle, who goes by Gabe.
-“It was as if the universe had fallen.
+“It was like the universe had fallen.
 ‘Oh, you want to be an actor, don’t you?
-Do you want to be at the movies?’”
+Do you want to be in the movies?'”

 But LaBelle quickly became part of the team, Spielberg said.
 In a conversation with TIFF director Cameron Bailey at the festival, Spielberg said the role was especially difficult for him to cast.